CodingJaw/ONVIF-NVR-DEVICE/README.md

 - Consolidated REST stubs for device/media/events/recording/PTZ into a single service entrypoint (`src/main.py`).
 - Added YAML-backed persistence for device metadata and user-facing schedules/alarms so settings survive restarts.
 - Introduced WS-Security UsernameToken parsing with role-based authorization and default admin bootstrap.
+- Added a lightweight media pipeline manager that binds ONVIF profiles to RTSP URIs and snapshot placeholders.

 ## Features implemented
 - WS-Discovery responder announcing the service address on UDP 3702.